PRASHANTHRATHI/GCD-of-two-numbers/README.md

 ## Program:
 ```
-/*
-Program to find the gcd of two number using function.
+#Program to find the gcd of two number using function.
-Developed by: Prashanth.K
+#Developed by: Prashanth.K
-RegisterNumber:  212223230152
+#RegisterNumber:  212223230152

 def gcd():